firtoz/react-three-renderer/README.md

 Building
 ========

 Fork and clone this repository, then do a npm install.

-You also need to have webpack, gulp, and babel installed globally.

 ``` gulp babel ``` produces es5 compatible code in the 'lib' directory.